sophiajt/jntrnr.github.io/_posts/2015-12-01-building-a-jit-in-rust.md

 }
 {% endhighlight %}

 Now we're ready.
 We have something we can write into and then jump into.
-Since running JIT code is basically no-mans-land, it's easy to get yourself in trouble.
-One step that I add is to also write in the machine code for the ```RET``` instruction, which will let us return from our function even if we happen to accidentally run other memory in this block.
+Since running JIT code is basically "no man's land" without any safeguards, it's easy to get yourself in trouble.
+One step that I add is to also fill the memory block with the ```RET``` instruction, which will let us return from our function even if we happen to accidentally run other memory in the block.

 {% highlight rust %}
 extern {